dewiniaid/gs4-lich-scripts/README.md

 **Spellmerge**: Condenses the effects of certain mass spells falling off (and other similar effects) to reduce screen scroll.
 See `;spellmerge help` for more details or `;spellmerge theory` for a detailed explanation of how it works.

+**ReVerb**: Reverb improves built-in verbs and tries to make it as seamless as possible.
+Among other things, it allows INV to work without RT (Ask Wyrom why this is even a thing), causes GIVE to prioritize players in the current room (rather than a realm away), allows GIVE \<player\> ALL to give a player all your silver (without seeing how much that is first), prevents PUT from dropping items, and prevents awkward mishaps with SMILE.

+**TargetID**: Assigns targettable creatures a unique 3-letter tag and allows you to target based off of that tag.
+This is intended to let you determine which creature e.g. cast a gas cloud and target accordingly, but in actuality it's mostly all about the amusing thing of seeing "a mammoth arachnid (WEB)" or "a rolton (RPA) while hunting.

 **Go2Shop**: Travel to a player shop by name.
 The playershop does not need to be in the map database.